belangeo/pyo/documentation/source/gettingstarted.rst

 Getting started
 =================================

-Here is quick introduction to Pyo.
-It assumes you already know Python and basics about OOP (Object-Oriented Programming).
+Here is a quick introduction to Pyo.
+It assumes you already know Python and basics of OOP (Object-Oriented Programming).

 The Pyo Server and GUI
 -----------------------

 The first thing you need to do to use Pyo is import the pyo python module and boot the server.
-This audio server will open audio and midi interfaces and will be ready to send to them the audio and MIDI produced by other pyo objects.
+This audio server will open audio and MIDI interfaces and will be ready to send to them the audio and MIDI produced by other pyo objects.
 You then need to make some sound: